chaupmcs/p1.ChauPham/README.md

 - Ver 1.2.
 Change the screen digits when pressing the button
 - Ver 1.3.
 Add Sound/visual effects
 - Ver 1.4.
 Add the microwave handle, light effect when running
+- Ver 1.5.
+Add sound when the finishing the warmup

 - **TODO**:
 	+ Update the sketch
-	+ Add sound when the heating's finished
-	+ Add Open, close action
+	+ Add Open, Close action
 	+ Adjust the light effect according to Power Level